-The Group implemented measures to facilitate work flexibility and travel for staff members.
+Actively promote our brand and culture and proactive engagement among staff.
+The Group implemented measures to modernise our way of work, facilitate work flexibility and travel for staff members.

 The Group has a clear vision, mission and business principles with which to equip any potential Board, management and staff successors to lead the business forward.